 The next “nominator” is frisée or frisee.
 It also belongs to the chicory family with thin, green, and pale leaves, mildly bitter, and slightly peppery flavors.

 Frisee is recommended to use in a green salad with warm dressings.
-To do that, you can add a frisee salad instead of the arugula one inside your sandwich.
+In fact, Frisee salad is considered to be one of the French classics that any chef should know.
+To replace arugula, you can add a frisee salad to your sandwich.

 The first tip is if you don’t like bitterness, you should choose a frisee with a paler color.
 The lighter the leaves are, the less bitter they are.